It-s-AI/llm-detection/docs/mining.md

 ## Usage

-To start mining on the Bittranslate subnetwork you need to create your coldkey, hotkey, and register it on netuid *32*.
+To start mining on our subnetwork you need to create your coldkey, hotkey, and register it on netuid *32*.

 Creating Coldkey
 ```bash